-A system of government by all the eligible members of a nation, typically through elected representatives.
+A system of government by all the eligible members of a nation, typically through elected representatives; it is the citizens controlling the government.
 In contrast, dictatorships and monarchies rely on a single person to direct the course of their nations.
 God’s intention was for the Jewish people of the OT to be governed by Him (a theocracy) through the delegated leadership of the judges and prophets, but the people demanded a king like the other nations around about them (1 Sam 8:5).

 Democracy assumes that the people as a whole are worthy to make morally sensible decisions for themselves through having a clear sense of right and wrong together with the willingness to adhere to those decisions in a spirit of mutual respect.